Séamas Ó Catháin

-Séamas Ó Catháin is a noted scholar of Irish folklore.
+Séamas Ó Catháin is an Irish folklorist.
 He is an Emeritus Professor at the University College Dublin and was formerly the Head of School of their Irish, Celtic Studies, Folklore and Linguistics Department.
 From 1996 to 2005 he edited Béaloideas, the Journal of the Folklore of Ireland Society. Ó Catháin from 1975, for more than ten summers, visited and recorded the noted seanchaí ("traditional storyteller" or "bearer of the old lore") Seán Ó hEinirí for many years.
 A lot of material gathered on these visits was published in "Scéalta Chois Cladaigh" ("Stories of Sea and Shore") in 1983 by the Folklore of Ireland Council (Comhairle Bhéaloideas Éireann).